Samuel Rosenman

-Samuel Irving Rosenman (February 13, 1896 – June 24, 1973) was an American lawyer, judge, Democratic Party activist and presidential speechwriter.
+Samuel Irving Rosenman (February 13, 1896 – June 24, 1973) was an American lawyer, judge, Democratic Party activist, and presidential speechwriter.
 He coined the term "New Deal", and helped articulate liberal policies during the heyday of the New Deal coalition.
 He was the first person to hold the position of White House Counsel.

 Personal life and political career

-Rosenman was born in San Antonio, Texas, the son of Solomon and Ethel (Paler) Rosenman.
+Rosenman was born in San Antonio, Texas, the son of Solomon and Ethel (Paler) Rosenman, both Jews.
 He served in the US Army during World War I and graduated from Columbia Law School in 1919.
 He was a member of Phi Beta Kappa and Delta Sigma Rho.